huggingface/blog/mixtral.md

 model = AutoModelForCausalLM.from_pretrained(model_id, device_map="auto")

-prompt = "USER: Explain what a Mixture of Experts is in less than 100 words.
-ASSISTANT:" inputs = tokenizer(prompt, return_tensors="pt").to(0)
+prompt = "[/INST] Explain what a Mixture of Experts is in less than 100 words. [/INST]" inputs = tokenizer(prompt, return_tensors="pt").to(0)

 output = model.generate(**inputs, max_new_tokens=50)